Untreated Adjustment Disorder: Potential Long-Term Risks

 What is Adjustment Disorder?

-It is a strong behavioural or emotional reaction to stress and trauma.
+Adjustment Disorder is an emotional or behavioural response to an identifiable psychosocial stressor that is disproportionate to the severity of the stressor.
 It means that people with adjustment disorder at times react to certain conditions more than when they are not triggered by the disorder.

 They will feel overwhelmed, depressed, or hopeless or start to cry all of a sudden.
 As a consequence of their behaviour, they might react impulsively or recklessly.

 A single or multiple events together can trigger this type of disorder.
-Depending on its intensity, the symptoms might disappear within 6 months.
+Symptoms typically resolve within 6 months after the stressor or its consequences have ended.

 What are the Risk Factors of Adjustment Disorder?